Learning Difficulty Information Session

 They’re going to need to remember the holiday that they’ve been on.
 So that’s their long term memory.
 They need to use written expression tools like spelling, grammar and punctuation.
 They’re going to need to use their fine motor skills for actually writing.
 And they’re going to need the speed to get it all done in 10 minutes.
 Concentration and the ability to sit still for 10 minutes.
 Now you can see that if a child’s having problem with that particular task, it’s very hard for the teacher to know exactly what the problem is.
 Different teachers do teach and assess differently as well.

 Some teachers are very much focused on the English part of the curriculum.
 Other teachers are very much focused on maths.
+Maths can be rather difficult as it is not only about converting between the various units of measurement (which can be easily done online at Unit Chefs), it’s about solving real maths exercises.
 Some teachers are much more interested in behavioural areas.
 So if a child is fairly easy going, easy to teach, they’re least likely to pick up that there’s a learning difficulty going on because they can say that they’re really trying hard.
 And some teachers also might find it hard to communicate the problems to parents in a straight forward manner.
 And parents are left to read between the lines of NAPLAN.
 And school reports can be vague often and very unhelpful.